the-turing-way/.github/CODE_OF_CONDUCT.md

 # Code of Conduct

 We value the participation of every member of our community and want to ensure that every contributor has an enjoyable and fulfilling experience.
-Accordingly, everyone who participates in the Turing Way project is expected to show respect and courtesy to other community members at all times.
+Accordingly, everyone who participates in *The Turing Way* project is expected to show respect and courtesy to other community members at all times.

 *The Turing Way* project leaders, Dr. Kirstie Whitaker and Dr. Malvika Sharan are dedicated to a ***welcoming and harassment-free experience for everyone***, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
 **We do not tolerate harassment by and/or of members of our community in any form**.